 5. Automated Email Follow-ups

 Nurturing the bonds you form with potential customers or established customers is necessary for garnering their repeat business.
 Using email is one of the easiest and quickest ways to engage and nurture customers, at least until a sales rep forgets to follow up.
 This is an honest mistake in most instances, as the rep could get bombarded with emails, so the customer email slips to the bottom of the pile.

 That won’t happen with the best sales automation tools, especially with reminders delivered straight to the sales agent.
 Now they’ll know it’s time to get in touch with that customer before inadvertently missing the sale.
 An automated sales process can also schedule when email address follow-ups go out and even provide templates for writing the content of the said email.

 6. More Income

 In reviewing the above perks, what’s clear is that the best sales automation tools can produce a more unified, productive, cohesive team that all works towards the same common interest.
 With the time to bring in more leads and convert them to buying customers, the sales team’s efforts result in an increase in sales for your company rendering your business as the natural sales leaders of your industry.

 Now that we’ve had a thorough discussion of benefits, we also want to outline the best practices your sales team should follow when automating sales.
-After all, as we mentioned at the beginning of this article, you may be using sales management and automation for the first time.
+After all, as we mentioned at the beginning of this article, you may be using sales management software and automation for the first time.
 These rules to follow will set you up for success.